Introduction

 "Not this time.
 Maybe next time.
 What do you want?
 A pony?
 Not really enough room in here for a horse but a pony might just fit," I told her.

 Her face was tired, but her eyes were alight with joy and giggles.
 She had lost so much weight.
 She had ended her first year at the Oklahoma State University nursing program about fifteen pounds heavier than she had ever been.
 That was gone now, along with a lot more.
-Much of her former vitality as head cheerleader, gossip monger and blond bombshell was gone, but it still lurked in her eyes.
+Much of her former vitality as head cheerleader, gossipmonger and blonde bombshell was gone, but it still lurked in her eyes.

 I sat in the chair next to her bed and she reached out to take my hand.
-With her other hand she picked up my first gift to her.
-Shaped like a hand mirror, except it was completely clear.
+With her other hand she picked up my first gift to her after she became sick.
+It was shaped like a hand mirror, except it was completely clear.
 I hadn't told her it was made of diamond.
 She thought it was glass.
-She held it up between us, and like I had taught her, as my present was a 'magic mirror,' said "Mirror mirror in the hand, show me who cares about me."
+She held it up between us and like I had taught her, as my present was a 'magic mirror,' said "Mirror, mirror in the hand, show me who cares about me."

 I gave her a beaming smile back through the clear center of the fake mirror, looking into those tired blue eyes.
 "Just had to check, since you didn't bring me a present," she said, giggling.

-I said goodbye to Clark, and headed back to the limousine with Matt.
-He escorted me to his office, where we reviewed what was going on across my economic empire.
+I said goodbye to Clark and headed back to the limousine with Matt.
+He escorted me to his office where we reviewed what was going on across my economic empire.
 Axis Productions, my first foray into mergers and acquisitions, had a purchase offer.
 The stakeholders wanted to sell.
-It was a half-billion-dollar windfall for me.
+It was a half-billion-dollar windfall for me, between my 25% stake and the buy out of my compression algorithms, patents and software.
+These days that was nothing.

-I made a note authorizing my lawyer, Jennifer Parz, to vote to approve the sale.
+I made a note authorizing my trusted lawyer and friend, Jennifer Parz, to vote to approve the sale.
 Best to make it unanimous.
 Oprah had invited me on her show.
 I made a note that I'd be available in April.
 There were a few other details to take care of.

 Eventually, I made it back to the bio-reactor to check on progress.
 Matt went and got us dinner and brought it back to the RV.
 After eating together at the small table, he left for the night to his own hotel room.
 Our Oklahoma City operation wasn't very big, as it was meant to be temporary.
-My normal work office was at General Atomics in San Diego, California and my corporate office was at my ocean front home in a San Diego suburb called La Jolla.
+My normal work office was at General Atomics in San Diego, California and my corporate office was at my ocean-front home in a San Diego suburb called La Jolla, though Jennifer managed most of it from her constantly growing office in Tulsa.

 I had to leave the bio-reactor group the next day and fly to Washington State, with a stop off in San Diego.
 First I made a quick visit to Amber to let her know I would be out of town.
 She saw me as I came through the door into her hospital room and burst into laughter, "You wore my shirt!"

 I looked down at it.
-It said 'I'm John Cook and I belong here.'
+It was good to hear her laugh.
+The shirt said 'I'm John Cook and I belong here.'
 I shrugged and tried to pull it down.
 "Between the dryer and the years that have gone by, it's shrunk, I guess."

 "You grew up!" she laughed.
 "I can't believe you still have it, how long ago was that?"